 sudo apt clean

-Update Raspberry Pi to Buster from an Older Version of Raspbian
+Update Raspbian from an Older Version to Buster

 To update Raspbian from an older version (for example, Stretch) to the latest (Buster, at the time of writing), you need to edit a few files.